Engineering and Construction Arbitration Rules & Procedures For Expedited Arbitration

 (d) The Arbitrator may, upon a showing of good cause or sua sponte, when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may only be altered in accordance with Rules 22 and 24.

 Rule 12.
 Representation

 (b) Changes in Representation.
-A Party shall give prompt written notice to the Case Manager and the other Parties of any change in its representation, including the name, address, telephone and fax numbers, and email address of the new representative.
+A Party shall give prompt written notice to the Case Manager and the other Parties of any change in its representation, including the name, address, telephone number, and email address of the new representative.
 Such notice shall state that the written consent of the new representative has been obtained and shall state the effective date of the new representation.